vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-automation/Get-vRAIntegrationDetail.md

 Get-vRAIntegrationDetail -integrationType "vrops" -getVCID
 ```

-This example returns the ids of the vCenter Server instances managed by the VMware Aria Operations
+This example returns the ids of the vCenter Server instances managed by the VMware Aria Operations.

 ### Example 2